takashi-matsuyama/my-favorites/README.md

 3. Use shortcodes to display the favorite posts list and an icon for save and a menu for link to list.

 ## Changelog

+### 1.4.3
+Add escapes to attributes to prevent XSS attacks

 ### 1.4.2
 Merge pull request [#4](https://github.com/takashi-matsuyama/my-favorites/pull/4) from [tblobaum](https://github.com/tblobaum)/patch-1